alexandreweiss/gbb-emea-lab/ars-lab/README.md

 It deploys ARS in a hub vnet along with a VM running Quagga peered with ARS.
 The spoke1 is peered to the hub with a test VM

+### 2-main
+This lab deploys in the specific order
+- ARS with B2B enabled
+- VPN + ER GW
+- Connect an ER circuit

+This is to reproduce an unexpected behavior where, if ARS is deloyed first, ER route are not propagated to VPN GW.
+It is seen via the BGP peers view in the VPN Gateway as "route received: 0"

 ## Deployment